Thomas Treadwell Stone: Final years

 In 1866 Stone received a Doctor of Divinity degree from Bowdoin, his alma mater.
-During his later years he preached and gave lyceum lectures occasionally.
+During his later years he preached and lectured at lyceums occasionally.
 Stone returned to Bolton in 1871 where he spent his final years writing.
-He died in Bolton in November, 1895.
-The funeral was held in First Church, Salem, and he and his wife are buried in Harmony Grove Cemetery in that city.
+He died in Bolton in November 1895.
+The funeral was held at the First Church of Salem, and he and his wife are buried in Harmony Grove Cemetery in Salem.